The Hot Pink Paper Campaign:

 Council took steps forward on washrooms, protecting tenants from heatwaves, and promoting IWG2S+ Peoples healing.
 They also made some promising decisions related to non-policing models of community safety––but those sat alongside trends of over-policing, criminalization of poverty, and alarming revelations about police accountability, governance, and culture.

-While was some progress on reducing barriers to non-market housing, we continue to see insufficient attention to non-profit, social, and co-op housing.
+While we saw some progress on reducing barriers to non-market housing, we continue to see insufficient attention to non-profit, social, and co-op housing.
 In some cases, council’s decisions appeared to be more focused on easing the burden for wealthy developers and mansion owners than providing social and rental housing to those who need it.

 Equity is not only about policy outcomes––it’s also about how decisions are made.
 We are not alone in our concerns over trends in the process and tone of decision-making: a lack of transparency, attempts to silence criticisms, and disregard for the value of democratic engagement.
 We will continue to push for opportunities for equity-denied communities to be heard in City Hall.